- Lightning Myth – Busted

 - The lightning rod is not designed to attract lightning, but rather give it a safe path to ground – the idea is to draw negative charge from the building and drive it straight into ‘neutral’ ground.

-4. Now it’s time to slide the three-legged galvanized scroll brace down the rod.
-You’re all set.
+- Finally, once you slide the three-legged galvanized scroll brace down the rod, you’re all set.